MarioHewardt/sysinternals-listent/README.md

 - **Integration APIs**: Webhooks and external system integration
 - **Performance optimization**: Parallel processing and caching

+## Security

+For vulnerability reporting, supported versions, and a condensed risk overview see [`SECURITY.md`](SECURITY.md).

+A detailed, expanded threat model (architecture, STRIDE analysis, mitigations, and roadmap) is available at [`docs/threat-model.md`](docs/threat-model.md).

+If you believe you have found a security issue, please follow the disclosure process in `SECURITY.md` rather than opening a public issue.

 ## License

 MIT OR Apache-2.0